Ugo Morin

 Ugo Morin (February 7, 1901 – January 1, 1968) was an Italian mathematician and antifascist.

 Biography

 Morin was born in Trieste in 1901.
 His family was originally from Mali Lošinj.
-He got his first degree at the University of Padova in 1926; in 1933 he was a lecturer of geometry.
-In 1935 he became a professor at Padova's University, and from 1942 to 1945 he taught at the University of Florence (analytical geometry).
+He obtained his first degree at the University of Padova in 1926; in 1933 he was a lecturer in geometry.
+In 1935 he became a professor at the University of Padova, and from 1942 to 1945 he taught at the University of Florence (analytical geometry).
 From 1946 he was again a professor in Padova, where he died in 1968.
-He was also an author of many scientific articles about classical algebraic geometry and abstract algebra.
+He was also the author of many scientific articles about classical algebraic geometry and abstract algebra.

-While he was working in Florence, he was an active antifascist: he was organising the Partito d’Azione and his militia, participating actively with the Resistance, organising the clandestine Partito d’Azione and Giustizia e Libertà; in 1945 he was the chairman of the Tuscan CLN (National Liberation Committee).
+While working in Florence, he was an active antifascist: he organized the Partito d’Azione and its militia, participated in the Resistance, organized the clandestine Partito d’Azione and Giustizia e Libertà; in 1945 he was chairman of the Tuscan CLN (National Liberation Committee).